How to Deal With a Jealous Husband

 If it is more than just jealousy – it becomes an obsession.

-5. He stalks you and deprives you of your PRIVACY
+5. He deprives you of your privacy

 He needs the password of your social media accounts, he needs to know the password on your phone and who you’re talking to everyday.